urcsc210/csc210-course-documentation/flask-cheatsheet.md

 ### Test the environment (Hello World!)

-To make sure everything is setup correctly, write a simple Hello World! application.
+If you're creating a new project from scratch (i.e. there aren't any **.py** files there already), you need to make sure everything is setup correctly; write a simple Hello World! application.

 - In the project folder, create a test file, e.g. **app.py**<br>*(.py is for Python)*